GummyBear/neurodreams/README.md

 // #neurodreams - project for creating images using a neural network.
+// Project link: goo.gl/tjDaLi
 // Chose some files for processing, wait a while and get the archive with art.
 // Some examples in my instagram: www.instagram.com/gummybear

 // Need GPU support (now used only CPU).